-- Internal pressure acting on the portion of the gasket exposed to internal pressure, tending to blow the gasket out of the joint and/or to bypass the gasket under operating conditions.
+- Internal pressure acting on the portion of the gasket exposed to internal pressure tends to blow the gasket out of the joint and/or bypass the gasket under operating conditions.

 Even though there are other shock forces that may be created due to sudden changes in temperature and pressure.
 Creep relaxation is another factor that may come into the picture.
 The initial compression force applied to a joint must serve several purposes as listed below:

 - It must be sufficient to initially seat the gasket and flow the gasket into the imperfections on the gasket seating surfaces regardless of operating conditions.